-If you’ve had a pinched nerve before, you know it hurts.
-A LOT!
+If you’ve ever had a pinched nerve in your neck, back or shoulder, you know it can hurt… a lot!!
 And it can come out of nowhere.
-One minute you’re feeling great, and the next you can’t turn your head, or bend over to tie up your shoes.
+One minute you’re feeling great, and the next you can’t turn your head, or bend over to put on your shoes.

 A pinched nerve can occur after a whiplash injury, or from sleeping or moving the wrong way.
 Sometimes even from a bulging disc.

-Regardless of the cause, Dr. McGahey can help.
+Regardless of the cause, Dr. McGahey can help you find relief for your pinched nerve pain.
 Chiropractic treatment, when combined with other therapies like Active Release and McKenzie therapy, can stop nerve pain fast.
 In fact, most of Dr. McGahey’s patients start to feel relief on the first visit.